hipertracker/words_extractor/README.md

 2022-02-08

-Added improved Ruby code version with correct reading the pure text to tokenize (it ignores sigla in each verse), and with the correct regular expression for extracting words.
+* Added improved Ruby code version with correct reading the pure text to tokenize (it ignores sigla in each verse), and with the correct regular expression for extracting words.
 The code is a little slower but it works almost as expected. (almost because for arm64/M1 it can't use ICU)

+2022-02-20

+* Added newer Golang 1.1.17 and improved code
+* Added fixed Python version ignoring sigla (like in Ruby version)